The band and the boys whose single launched Sonobeat Records in 1967

 50th Anniversary digital reissue of A Picture of Me and Without You

 For its 50th anniversary digital reissue, we’ve had A Picture of Me remastered by Colin Leonard at SING Mastering in Atlanta, Georgia.
 Colin’s impressive mastering credits include albums and singles by Alessia Cara, Justin Bieber, Jay-Z, Icona Pop, Mastodon, Indigo Girls, and Gucci Mane.
-A Picture of Me is rolling out now across the world’s leading download and streaming platforms: in addition to iTunes and Apple Music, the remastered single is now or shortly will be available on 24-7, 7digital, 8tracks, Akazoo, Amazon MP3, Anghami, AWA, Deezer, Google Music Store, Groove, iMusica, Inprodicon, Kdigital, kkbox, Kuack, Line Music, MediaNet, Napster, Pandora, Saavn, Shazam, Slacker Radio, SoundExchange, Spotify, Tidal, Tradebit, Yandex, and YouTube Music.
+A Picture of Me is now available on the world’s leading download and streaming platforms: in addition to iTunes and Apple Music, the remastered single is now or shortly will be available on 24-7, 7digital, 8tracks, Akazoo, Amazon Music, Anghami, AWA, Deezer, Google Music Store, iMusica, Inprodicon, Kdigital, kkbox, Kuack, Line Music, MediaNet, Napster, Pandora, Saavn, Slacker Radio, Spotify, Tidal, Yandex, and YouTube Music.
 A Picture of Me is Sonobeat Historical Archives’ first Mastered for iTunes digital reissue, encoded directly from a high resolution 88.2kHz/24bit transfer from Sonobeat’s original analog session master tape.
 Mastered for iTunes is Apple’s premium music delivery format.

-Join the celebration by picking up a copy of A Picture of Me and Without You at any of the usual digital download sites, including iTunes, Amazon MP3, Google Music Store, and Tidal, and a gazillion streaming sites around the world, including Apple Music, Deezer, Pandora, and YouTube Music.
+Join the celebration by picking up a copy of A Picture of Me and Without You at any of the usual digital download sites, including iTunes, Amazon Music, Google Music Store, and Tidal, or listen at any of a gazillion streaming sites around the world, including Apple Music, Deezer, Pandora, and YouTube Music.
 Here, we'll help you get started.